nhsconnect/CareConnectAPI/pages/design/design_patient_search.md

 max-width="200px" file="design/Gateway PDQ Actor Diagram.jpg" alt="National NHS Patient Search Actor Diagram"
 caption=" Implementing Patient Search FHIR as a gateway" %}

-The [Gateway Pattern](http://www.enterpriseintegrationpatterns.com/patterns/messaging/MessagingGateway.html) or [Microservice API Gateway Pattern](http://microservices.io/patterns/apigateway.html) can insulate client applications from complex processing which is especially useful for web applications.
+The [Gateway Pattern](http://www.enterpriseintegrationpatterns.com/patterns/messaging/MessagingGateway.html) and/or [Microservice API Gateway Pattern](http://microservices.io/patterns/apigateway.html) can insulate client applications from complex processing which is especially useful for web applications.
 This would typically be done in a Trust Integration Engine or other middleware products such as Apache Camel.
 Advantages include:
 * Insulates clients from the complexities of interoperability.
 * Transforms external calls into internal formats (e.g. HL7v2 / HL7v3 XML to FHIR JSON/XML)
 * Allows the different security models to work with each other (e.g. OAuth2 based environment working with FHIR API using certificate based authentication)